 - Cheesecake topping: transform a simple store-bought cheesecake into a fabulous blueberry cheesecake.
 Or use it to top your go-to homemade one.
 Cheesecakes freeze really well, so you can have a last-minute dessert with this thick blueberry sauce.

-- Breakfast dishes: use it as a topping for a stack of pancakes, waffles, French toast, porridge, and baked oatmeal.
+- For breakfast or brunch, use it as a topping for pancakes, waffles, French toast, porridge, and baked oatmeal.

 - Brownie dessert: use a brownie square as a base and serve it with a scoop of ice cream or whipped cream and some homemade blueberry sauce.
 I regularly keep frozen brownies, and this is one of my favorite ways to woo my guests.
 I have a post about freezer baking and desserts that might interest you.